Sir-Lancaster/CupidCode/Documentation/User_Manual/user_manual.md

 **How to Claim a Gig:**

-1. Browse the available gigs displayed on the page
+1. **Review Available Gigs**: Browse the gigs displayed on the page
-2. Review the gig details to understand what's needed
+2. **Check Details**: Review pickup/dropoff locations and ensure they're reasonable for you
+3. **Verify Payment Setup**: Ensure your PayPal email is configured in your profile (required for payment)
-3. Click the **"Claim"** button on the gig card you want to accept
+4. **Claim the Gig**: Click the **"Claim"** button on the gig you want to accept
+5. **Immediate Payment**: You'll receive 10% of the budget immediately via PayPal when claiming
-4. The gig will move to your active gigs and you'll receive confirmation
+6. **Confirmation**: The page will refresh and the gig moves to your active gigs
-5. If the claim is unsuccessful, an error message will display
+7. **Important**: **Refresh the page** to see updated available gigs and your new active assignments

 **How to View Gig Details on a Map:**

 1. Click the **"Map"** button on any gig card
 2. A map modal will open showing:
    - **Pickup Location**: Where you'll collect the items (usually a store)
-   - **Dropoff Location**: Where you'll deliver the items (usually the Dater's location)
+   - **Dropoff Location**: Where you'll deliver the items (usually a Dater's location)
 3. Review the route and distance
-4. Click outside the map or close button to return to the gig list
+4. Click the close button to return to the gig list

 ![Cupid gig map view](images/Cupid-map.png)

 **Tips for Finding the Right Gigs:**
 - Start by reviewing gigs within a reasonable distance
 - Check the budget to ensure it's fair compensation
 - Read any special instructions carefully